Hill House United

 - Regional manager at Play Soccer

 - Academy manager at John Smith Sports Academy

-New this year: coaches from Abbey Villa Soccer Club
+Abbey Villa Soccer Club

 Abbey Villa S.C. ("AVSC") emphasizes a player-centered development approach based on the Dutch principle of play.
 This philosophy emphasizes developing complete players, technically and tactically, so they can perform in any situation on the field.
 AVSC's player development model focuses on building each player's technical ability within a controlled "pass and move" style of soccer with the objective to maintain possession of the ball.
 It believes that players at a young age (U8 to U18) taught to play this way will develop superior first touch and when older can easily adjust to a more direct ("kick and rush") game if and when the tactics demand.